Ai Sugiyama: 2000–2005

-On July 10, Sugiyama reached the final of the women's doubles at Wimbledon, partnered by Halard-Decugis, but lost in straight sets to the Williams sisters after a one-day rain delay.
+Sugiyama reached the final of the women's doubles at Wimbledon, partnered by Halard-Decugis, but lost on July 10 in straight sets to the Williams sisters after a one-day rain delay.
 On September 10, she won the women's doubles at the US Open, defeating Cara Black and Elena Likhovtseva in three sets, in one hour and 19 minutes.
-On October 23, she became the first Japanese woman to rank No. 1 in the world in doubles, winning seven titles in the process.
+On October 23, she became the first Japanese woman to rank world No. 1 in doubles, winning seven titles in the process.

 Her greatest success was Scottsdale 2003.
 Beating Lindsay Davenport in the second round, she went on to defeat Eleni Daniilidou to progress to the semifinals.
 Scheduling problems forced both the semifinals and finals matches - for both singles and doubles - to be played on the Sunday of the tournament.
 Thus in a single day, Sugiyama managed to save a matchpoint in the semifinals against Alexandra Stevenson, rally from a set down to defeat doubles partner Kim Clijsters in the final, and then secure victories in both doubles matches to raise both trophies.
 The year 2003 proved to be her best year ever, pushing Serena Williams to the limit at Roland Garros and reaching the round of 16 in Wimbledon and US Open where her fourth round loss to Francesca Schiavone at Flushing Meadows was rather controversial.
 She finished the year ranked tenth, having defeated world No. 1, Justine Henin, in the round robin section of the season-ending championships.
 She also won a total of eight doubles titles that year, seven with Kim Clijsters (Sydney, Antwerp, Scottsdale, Roland Garros, Wimbledon, San Diego, Zurich) and one with Liezel Huber (Linz).

 Sugiyama began 2005 with four consecutive first-round losses.
-She lost in the first rounds of the first three Grand Slams; only at San Diego did she really do well, making it to the final, which she lost in straight sets to Mary Pierce, having defeated Daniela Hantuchová, Sesil Karantacheva and Svetlana Kuznetsova en route.
+She lost in the first rounds of the first three majors; only at San Diego did she really do well, making it to the final, which she lost in straight sets to Mary Pierce, having defeated Daniela Hantuchová, Sesil Karantacheva and Svetlana Kuznetsova en route.
 Sugiyama also reached the final in doubles with Hantuchová, losing to Virginia Ruano-Pascual and Conchita Martínez.
-She broke her Grand Slam "curse", reaching the third round before losing to Clijsters, the eventual champion.
+She broke her Grand Slam tournament "curse", reaching the third round before losing to Clijsters, the eventual champion.